Novelty Detection via Robust Variational Autoencoding: THEORETICAL GUARANTEES

-Here and in \S\ref{sec:moretheory} we theoretically establish the superiority of using the $W_1$ distance over the KL divergence.
-We formulate a simplified setting that aims to isolate the minimization of the WGAN-type structure introduced in \S\ref{subsec:details}, while ignoring unnecessary complex components of MAW.
-We assume a mixture parameter $\eta>1/2$, a separation parameter $\epsilon >0$ and denote by $\cal R$ the regularizing function, which can be either the KL divergence or $W_1$, and by ${\cal S}_{+}^{K}$ and ${\cal S}_{++}^{K}$ the sets of $K \times K$ positive semidefinite and positive definite matrices, respectively.
-For $\mu_0 \in \R^K$ and $\Sigma_0 \in {\cal S}_{++}^{K}$, we consider the minimization problem
+We theoretically establish the superiority of using the Wasserstein distance over the KL divergence, where we leave out some details (in particular proofs) to the supplementary materials.
+We formulate a mathematical setting that aims to isolate the minimization of the WGAN-type structure introduced in \S\ref{subsec:details}, while ignoring unnecessary complex components of MAW.
+We assume a mixture parameter $\eta>1/2$, a separation parameter $\epsilon >0$ and denote by $\cal R$ the regularizing function, which can be either the KL divergence or the Wasserstein distance, and by ${\cal S}_{+}^{K}$ and ${\cal S}_{++}^{K}$ the sets of $K \times K$ positive semidefinite and positive definite matrices, respectively.
+Our mathematical setting, which we motivate in the supplementary materials, assumes $\bm{\mu}_0 \in \R^K$ and $\mSigma_0 \in {\cal S}_{++}^{K}$ and requires to minimize